ertemishakk/lodos/README.md

 #Features

-1.Sign in, Sign up with email verification.
+1.Sign in, Sign up with email verification.<br/>
-2.Posting Questions, with ability to upvote, downvote or answer.
+2.Posting Questions, with ability to upvote, downvote or answer.<br/>
-3.Posting ads on relevant categories.
+3.Posting ads on relevant categories.<br/>
-4.Updating-deleting user created entries.
+4.Updating-deleting user created entries.<br/>